I Love Walking In France

 Find practical tips for long-distance walking

-Look inside the Midi Canal
+Look inside the MIDI CANAL (PDF) guidebook

 About The Author – Melinda Lusmore